HowToSD/ComfyUI-Pt-Wrapper/README.md

 ## Update (3/25/2025)

-GRU support has been added.
+LSTM & GRU support has been added.
-Check out new example workflow at `examples/workflows/gru_classification.json` which achieves approximately **87% validation accuracy** for IMDB sentiment classification (which is in the expected range for GRU).
+Check out new example workflows at `examples/workflows/lstm_classification.json` & `examples/workflows/gru_classification.json`.
+Both of them achieve approximately **87% validation accuracy** for IMDB sentiment classification (which is in the expected range for LSTM & GRU).

 ---
 # ComfyUI-Pt-Wrapper